probaverse/probaverse.com/content/_index.md

       subtitle: ""
       text: |-
         {{% callout warning %}}
-        Packages will be under active development throughout fall 2024.
+        Packages will be under active development throughout 2025.
 In some cases, prototypes are available for installation through github.
         {{% /callout %}}
       title: Packages
     design: